TheRedDaemon/ucp_graphicsApiReplacer/README.md

 The module intends to provide a custom made solution explicitly for Crusader that provides better compatibility and user experience.
 This is archived by modifying and taking control of the window creation, the few used DirectDraw calls and certain input functions.
 At its core, the module pretends to be DirectDraw and provides the memory for Crusader to draw its frames in.
-The result is then treated as a texture and displayed using [OpenGL](https://www.opengl.org/).
+The result is then treated as a texture and displayed using either [DirectX 11](https://en.wikipedia.org/wiki/DirectX) or [OpenGL](https://www.opengl.org/).
 Especially mouse inputs are modified to fit the changed display.

 ### Usage